ognistik/alfred-superwhisper/README.md

 - **Supports fuzzy search and filtering.** This allows you to—for example—filter ‘Super Mode’ by simply typing ‘sm’ while in the modes menu.

-- **Optional 'copySelect helper'.** If recording is triggered by using the Workflow and the user has text selected, it will be copied to the clipboard.
-This is particularly useful for users that have modes with the 'use copied text' feature in SuperWhisper; if no text is selected when triggering the recording, nothing will happen.
+- **Optional 'copySelect helper'.** If recording is triggered by using the Workflow and the user has text selected on Arc or Safari, it will be copied to the clipboard.
+This is particularly useful for users that have modes with the 'use copied text' feature in SuperWhisper; if no text is selected when triggering the recording, or if user is not on one of those apps, nothing will happen.

 - If you have [Keyboard Maestro](https://www.keyboardmaestro.com/), a macro group allows the **display of your current mode on the Menu Bar.
 This also includes options for easily switching the SuperWisper recording window ON/OFF, using action modes, and setting up voice commands** (experimental).